What are Cervical Polyps?

 - Post-menopause

-Other removal methods of cervical polyps include:
+Other removal methods for cervical polyps include:

 - Tying a surgical string around the base of the polyp and cutting it away